Colimits in 2-dimensional slices: Change of base between lax slices

-has a strict right semi-lax loose right $\F$-adjoint.
+Furthermore, we prove that when $\K=\CAT$, the $2$-functor $\tau\st$ between lax slices has a strict right-semi-lax loose right $\F$-adjoint.
 This generalizes Palmgren's~\cite{palmgren_groupoidsloccartclos}, that proved a similar result for pseudoslices of groupoids, from the comma objects point of view.
-As a consequence to such adjunction result, by \thex\ref{teorsemilaxFadjpreserve}, $\tau\st\:\laxslice{\CAT}{\B}\to \laxslice{\CAT}{\E}$ preserves all the universal oplax normal $2$-cocylinders for an $\F$-diagram which have tight $\lambda$-components.
-Remember that the general context of universal oplax normal $2$-cocylinders includes the one of weighted $2$-colimits, after reducing them to oplax normal conical ones (where this latter normal refers to the Grothendieck construction), as we saw in \remx\ref{remexplicitpresdom}.
+As a consequence to such adjunction result, by \thex\ref{teorsemilaxFadjpreserve}, $\tau\st\:\laxslice{\CAT}{\B}\to \laxslice{\CAT}{\E}$ preserves all the universal marked oplax $2$-cocylinders for an $\F$-diagram which have tight $\lambda$-components.
+Remember that the general context of universal marked oplax $2$-cocylinders includes the one of weighted $2$-colimits, after reducing them to cartesian-marked oplax conical ones.
 We then extend this result of preservation of $2$-colimits for $\tau\st$ to more general $2$-categories other than $\CAT$: firstly to prestacks (\prox\ref{proptaustprestacks}) and then to any finitely complete $2$-category with a dense generator (\thex\ref{teortaustdensegenerator}).

+\begin{rem} Reading the proofs of this section, it will be clear that it is enough to assume $\K$ to have pullbacks along split opfibrations (and comma objects for \prox\ref{propreplacement}), rather than all finite limits. \end{rem}